Niftyz-Platform/documentation/docs/api/architecture.md

 # Get access to API

-Access to our API is free, however if you have any question or special need you can send us a formal request through our form.
+Access to our API is free, however if you have any question or special needs you can send us a formal request through our form (for example high volumes that requires a different deal with our platform).

 # Interact with API